 Academic and Bar Success Programming Overview

-AccessLex Institute believes that legal education should be obtainable for all talented individuals regardless of circumstance.
-Through our academic and bar success programming, research, advocacy, and grantmaking, we seek to materially and measurably increase both access to legal education and levels of success in and beyond law school, particularly for minorities and economically disadvantaged populations.
+AccessLex Institute is committed to understanding the barriers that impede access to law school for historically underrepresented groups and improving access to law school for all; identifying actionable strategies and public policies to increase law school affordability; and strengthening the value of legal education.
+Through our academic and bar success programming, outreach, publications, research, and grantmaking, we seek to materially and measurably increase levels of student success in and beyond law school.
 A primary focus of this mission includes increasing first-time bar exam passage nationwide.

 For more information or to submit a proposal, visit our Bar Success Grant Program webpage.